andreshurtadoo/andreshurtadoo/README.md

 ### console.log("Hi, I`m Andres 👋👩🏾‍💻")

-I`m, student of computer engineering who is passionate about web applications.
-Some techologies i enjoy working with include JavaScript, TypeScript and Node.js ⚡
-Creating apps similar to famous websites usig Apis is another one of my favorite hobbies
+I`m, a student of computer engineering who is passionate about web applications.
+Some technologies I enjoy working with include JavaScript, TypeScript and Node.js ⚡ Creating apps similar to famous websites using Apis is another one of my favorite hobbies

 ![dino.gif](https://github.com/saadeghi/saadeghi/blob/master/dino.gif)